Shop KE9BOS β€” official Vail Adapters, kits & CW hardware, sold direct at shop.ke9bos.com Visit Store β†’

 Looking for the old KE9BOS logging or training tools?
 Those projects have been discontinued.
 CW training tools now live at training.vailmorse.com.
-A new open-source ham radio logger is in development — join the Vail Discord for updates.
+Join the Vail Discord for updates on new projects.

 Brett Hollifield, KE9BOS